cbw-dev/bookdown-template/README.md

 ### Content in Square Brackets

-Content that you shoulgid replace is written in square brackets [insert here].
+Content that you should replace is written in square brackets [insert here].

 *Currently a work-in-progress.*